Meet Our Commissioners

 Providing governance and oversight for the District

-Our Commission meets twice a month most months of the year; meetings are currently held via Zoom and livestreamed on the District’s YouTube channel.
-Special meetings are held as needed.
+The District is governed by Commissioners that meet twice a month most months of the year.
+Commission meetings are held in-person and/or via Zoom and livestreamed on the District’s YouTube channel.
 View our Commission meetings page for materials and upcoming dates.

 Our Commissioners